InstituteforDiseaseModeling/historymatching/hm2/docs/data_frames.rst

 TimeObservationsFrame
 ~~~~~~~~~~~~~~~~~~~~~

-A `TimeObservationsFrame` contains all observations tied to specific time
+A :ref:`TimeObservationsFrame` contains all observations tied to specific time
 points.
 Each observation must have a unique `observation_id` which is associated
 with the `time` (e.g. `5` seconds) a particular `observation` (e.g.
 `mosquito_count`) was made.
 The observation itself must have a `value` (e.g.